21 – The Buggles

 # 10 – Whitney Houston

 By the time Whitney Houston arrived on the scene in 1986, MTV had changed in its embrace of black artists and pop music.
-It was perfect timing to promote one of the most gifted singers to have had come along in twenty years.
+It was perfect timing to promote one of the most gifted singers to have come along in twenty years.
 Videos for “How Will I Know,” and many more went viral as MTV heavily promoted Whitney Houston helping her become one of the biggest stars of the decade of the 1980s and 1990s.

 # 9 – Whitesnake

-David Coverdale had been around for awhile before MTV made him ten times more famous than he ever was before.
+David Coverdale had been around for a while before MTV made him ten times more famous than he ever was before.
 Yes, he sang lead vocals for Deep Purple and his band Whitesnake had released a series of albums before the arrival of the channel.
 Yet, when Whitesnake released those videos starring Tawny Kitaen, the band exploded in popularity around the world.

 # 8 – Cyndi Lauper